DUNE/lbne-build/doc/wp.md

 - ROOT O(10000) sources, >10 external/optional dependencies
 - Geant4 O(7000) sources, O(10) external/optional dependencies

-These numbers are given to demonstrate the `art/LArSoft` are very simple and lightweight packages by modern standards.
+These numbers are given to demonstrate that `art/LArSoft` are very simple and lightweight packages by modern standards.
 It should also be noted that neither `art` nor `LArSoft` have a large technical footprint.
 That is, they only use C++11/14, and thus should not be tied to specific